1915venu/open5gs_kubernetes/docs/cp_stress_test_report.md

 | **At 10s mark** | 88 registered | 36 registered | **59% slower** |
 | **At 20s mark** | 188 registered | 69 registered | **63% slower** |

-> [!CAUTION]
+>
 > **Throttling MongoDB from unlimited to 5% CPU caused 65% of registrations to fail.** All 200 UEs completed authentication but only 69 received Registration Accept — the rest timed out waiting for MongoDB subscriber queries.
 AMF memory grew 53% (from 84 MiB to 142 MiB) from queued pending registrations.

 **Method:** Direct cgroup v2 `cpu.max` write — equivalent to Kubernetes `resources.limits.cpu: 50m` but applied to a running container without pod restart.

 ### Finding 5: Edge Deployment Simulation — ALL NFs Constrained

-To simulate a realistic **resource-constrained edge/MEC deployment** (e.g., stadium, disaster zone), ALL 6 control plane NFs were simultaneously throttled via cgroup v2:
+To simulate a realistic **resource-constrained edge/MEC deployment** , ALL 6 control plane NFs were simultaneously throttled via cgroup v2:

 | NF | CPU Limit | Rationale |
 |----|-----------|-----------|